Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>
 </div>

-The target column, i.e., the dependent variables: "Win" is binary (0 and 1), and imbalanced as shown on Figure 10:
+The target column, i.e., the dependent variables: "Win" is binary (0=did not win and 1-won), and imbalanced as shown on Figure 10:

 </br>
 </br>